-Dictionary - a data structure containing ranks and employee information.
+Dictionary2 - a data structure containing ranks and simplified employee information.

-Write a function that will accept the list that contains employee information as a collection of lists obtained after reading the file, as a parameter.
-Use the contents of each record in the list to calculate the Rank score of each employee. (remember that no two employees can have the same rank score!)
+Write a function that will accept the dictionary that contains employee information after reading the file, as a parameter.
+Use the contents of each record in the dictionary to calculate the Rank score of each employee. (remember that no two employees can have the same rank score!)
 The getPositionScore function should be helpful in calculating the Rank Score.

-You must then append the Rank Score to the end of each record so that each record looks like: [ (GTID, Last name, First name), SE score, PE score, Days, Rank Score] You should then rank all the employees.
+You must then append the Rank Score to the end of each record so that each record looks like: [(Last name, First name), SE score, PE score, Days, Rank Score]

+You should then rank all the employees.
 Be sure to resolve all conflicts where two employees have the same Rank Score according to the rules given above.
 No two employees can have the same rank.
 The details of how you want to resolve the conflicts and where you want to store the ranks are up to you.

-You may use the dictionary while you are ranking employees, or transfer the data to the dictionary after you have finished ranking them.
+You may create a temporary list while you are ranking employees (suggested).
 You are most welcome to use any helper functions that may assist you in helping rank the employees and resolve the conflicts.
+Remember however that the autograder WILL NOT call any helper functions other than the ones in this file.

-Create a new empty dictionary with the key as Rank, in the following format:
+Create a new empty dictionary with the key as Rank, GTID, in the following format:

-Rank $\rightarrow$ [(GTID, Lastname, Firstname), Position]
+Rank, GTID \rightarrow [(Lastname, Firstname), Position]

-Notice, (GTID, Lastname, Firstname) is still a tuple.
-Rank, which is a key in the dictionary, is an integer value starting with 1.
+Notice, (Lastname, Firstname) is still a tuple.
+Rank, which is part of the key in the dictionary, is an integer value starting with 1.
 You will need to use the Position score given in the list to compute the Position of employee that you need to store in the dictionary.
 Once your dictionary is complete, you should return it.
 Note that the Position is a textual label, not a position score (number).